Six Tools To Make Your New Year Resolutions Come True

 Let it be small, but challenging.
 The one great reason to begin this way is because the data is clear: Only 12 percent of resolution-makers succeed in attaining their goals.

-The process whereby you determine and manage your resolutions comes to us via Lisa Eisenstadt of the The Daily Muse.
+The process whereby you determine and manage your resolutions is competently explored by Lisa Eisenstadt of the The Daily Muse.
 In her post, New Year’s Resolutions, How to Actually Keep Them, Ms. Eisendtadt refers to author and psychologist Richard Wiseman’s research which finds that 52 percent of resolution-makers are basically self-deceptive; they were confident their goals would be met, yet only 12 percent succeeded.

 Those transcendent 12 percent that shamed the rest of us succeeded due to employing a better process that helped ensure that they crossed the goal line.